Big Brother Titans

 Big Brother Titans is the joint South African and Nigerian edition of the Big Brother franchise.
-The theme is "Ziyakhala Wahala".
-The series follows contestants as they live in an isolated house and compete for a cash prize at the end of the show by avoiding being evicted from the house by the viewers who vote on their favourite housemates to stay on the show.
+The theme for the first season was "Ziyakhala Wahala".
 The show features housemates from South Africa and Nigeria.

-The show premiered on 15 January 2023 on DStv channel 198 and GOtv channel 29.
+The show premiered on 15 January 2023 on DStv channel 198 and GOtv channel 29 and ended on 2 April 2023.
+The first season was won by Khosi Twala, while Kanaga Jnr was the runner-up.

-Ebuka Obi-Uchendu and Lawrence Maleka are co-hosts of the show, and it is sponsored by Flutterwave, Bamboo and Lotto Star.
-According to the organizers of the show, MultiChoice, the winner of the season is expected to win a $100,000 (R1.7 million/₦46 million) cash prize.
+Ebuka Obi-Uchendu and Lawrence Maleka were co-hosts of the show, and it was sponsored by Flutterwave, Bamboo and Lotto Star.
+According to the organizers of the show, MultiChoice, the prize money for the winner of the first season was $100,000 (R1.8 million/₦46 million).

 A virtual audition was held to select contestants for the show from 6 to 22 October 2022.
 Interested contestants were told to record and submit a two-minute video stating why they should appear on the show.

 Housemates

-On Day 0, 20 contestants entered the house, evenly split by country and gender.
+On Day 0, 20 contestants entered the house, evenly split by country and by male and female.
 On Day 4, four more contestants entered the house.
 Housemates were later put into pairs until Week 7.
 Each pair would have a male and a female and have both countries represented.